DATROWAY has serious Warnings and Precautions. Click here for more information.

 • DATROWAY can cause ocular ARs including dry eye, keratitis, blepharitis, meibomian gland dysfunction, increased lacrimation, conjunctivitis, and blurred vision

-• In the pooled safety population, ocular ARs occurred in 36% of patients treated with DATROWAY.
-Twenty patients (2.2%) experienced Grade 3 ocular ARs, which included keratitis , dry eye, and blurred vision, and one patient experienced a Grade 4 ocular adverse reaction of conjunctival hemorrhage.
-The most common (≥5%) ocular ARs were dry eye (17%), keratitis (14%), and increased lacrimation (7%).
-The median time to onset was 2.3 months (range: 0.03-23.2 months).
-Ocular ARs led to dosage interruption in 3.6%, dosage reductions in 2.5% of patients, and permanent discontinuation in 1% of patients
+• In the pooled safety population, ocular ARs occurred in 38% of patients treated with DATROWAY.
+Forty-two patients (3.1%) experienced Grade 3 ocular ARs, which included keratitis and dry eye, and 4 patients (0.3%) experienced a Grade 4 ocular AR of keratitis, corneal epithelium defect, corneal lesion, and conjunctival hemorrhage.
+The most common (≥5%) ocular ARs were dry eye (18%), keratitis (16%), increased lacrimation (6%), and conjunctivitis (5%).
+The median time to first onset was 2.3 months (range: 0.03-30 months) with a median duration of 2.3 months (range: 0.03-19.5 months).
+Of the patients who experienced ocular ARs, 39% had complete resolution, and 8% had partial improvement (defined as a decrease in severity by one or more grades from the worst grade at last follow-up).
+Ocular ARs led to dosage interruption in 4.3%, dosage reductions in 2.8%, and permanent discontinuation in 0.9% of patients

 Stomatitis (unresectable or metastatic breast cancer and other solid tumors)